 Changes in blood pressure

 Anyone of any age, gender, social status, race, class, ethnicity, and identity can experience a dependency on alcohol.
-Additionally, alcohol addiction is around 45 to 65% hereditary, meaning those with a parent dependent on alcohol may have a greater risk of experiencing dependency themselves.
+Additionally, alcohol addiction is around 45 to 65% hereditary, meaning those whose parents abuse alcohol or have a drug problem may have a higher risk of experiencing dependency themselves.

 Why Is My Parent Drinking So Much?

 As a teen with a parent who experiences alcohol dependency, you may wonder why your parent drinks so much or why they seem to choose not to stop.
-In these situations, it can be beneficial to note that addiction is a mental and physical health condition, not a choice, and many factors can go into quitting a substance.
+In these situations, it can be beneficial to note that addiction is a mental and physical health condition, not a choice, and many factors can impact the behavior of someone with an addiction.

-During dependency on a substance, the brain goes through physical changes.
-The areas of the brain that impact thinking, feeling, and decision-making are negatively impacted by alcohol and addiction.
-These changes can result in a difference in behavior, emotional outbursts, and difficulty making sound decisions.
+The human brain experiences physical changes when it becomes dependent on a substance.
+The areas of the brain that impact thinking, feeling and decision-making are negatively impacted by alcohol and addiction.
+These changes can result in differences in behavior, emotional outbursts, and difficulty making sound decisions and maintaining good relationships.
+Alcoholic parents might also reject suggestions of addiction treatment or family therapy.

-The reason an individual may start drinking can vary.
-Often, people start drinking socially or with friends and find they struggle to stop when others are able to.
+The reason an individual starts drinking can vary.
+Often, people start drinking socially and find they struggle to stop when others are able to.
+Alcohol is pervasive in today’s society, and many people may begin to use drinking as a coping mechanism for negative thoughts and feelings, without realizing their alcohol use has gone from being fun to being a crutch.
 Alcohol dependence can come on suddenly or without warning, and quitting can feel challenging for many people.

 Methods For Coping With A Parent’s Alcohol Dependency

-If your parent is often drinking and shows symptoms of alcohol addiction or dependency, you may be wondering how to cope.
-You can take advantage of several resources and find support.
+If your parent is drinking often and shows symptoms of alcohol addiction or dependency, you may be wondering how to cope.
+You can take advantage of several resources for children of alcoholic parents and find the support you need.

 Reach Out To Close Family For Support